Poor Man's Stove: how to make an alcohol stove out of an aluminium can

 Some alcohol stove designs such as the penny stoves are effective but require additional items to work, use bonding chemicals to hold together, and require foreknowledge of fuel to boil ratios.
 A ferrocerium rod is a great way to start a stove but next to impossible on some penny stove designs.

 A few years ago I found a video of a worn in man on the floor of a dilapidated house creating this miraculous stove out of nothing more then a can.
 The stove caught me by surprise.
 It lacked the flaws I came to dislike about other penny stoves but still retained their simplicity.

-I fell in love with this design because of its ability to reuse unused fuel.
+I fell in love with this design because of its ability to reuse fuel.
 The stove is easy to make and its parts are free as long as you can find a can.
-If out on a trail the only tool you would need is a knife.
+If out on a trail the only tool you would need is a knife to build one.
 The stove is strong and durable yet simple enough that anyone can make it.

 Step 1: Gather supplies.

 You will need an empty soda can, a sharp knife (with a sharp point), and scissors.
 A marker will help but is not necessary.
 If you dont have scissors you can use a sharp knife but be careful.